1. What’s your story? Where are you from?

 3. What is your favourite medium and why?

 As I painter I like basics – acrylic colours and some fine canvas.
 Also, sometimes I behave as an illustrator.
-Illustration is something more narrow and tight – even more focused sometimes and it is almost always client oriented.
-Paintings on the other hand are always art oriented.
+An illustration is something more narrow and tight – even more focused sometimes and it is almost always client-oriented.
+Paintings, on the other hand, are always art-oriented.
 I try to balance those two approaches.

 4. What is your artistic process like?

 I have my regular daily routine where I tend to work for about 6-7 hours.
-In the end it makes all the difference – the craft itself is defining point in the process.
-Inspiration, on the other hand is something divine.
+In the end, it makes all the difference – the craft itself is a defining point in the process.
+Inspiration, on the other hand, is something divine.
 I stay in touch with my inner self, very deeply.
-I could say that I’m guided from the inside even while I answer to this question.
+I could say that I’m guided from the inside even while I answer this question.
 That is the process – flip to other reality.

 5. Who and/or what inspires your work?

 Visions, people, nature, even something interesting on the sleeve of some child that is passing by.
-Some young couple that is sharing an emotion or even an ice-cream seen trough the window.
-The reality is actually biggest canvas in the field of consciousness.
-Those are my biggest inspirations – spontaneity of the reality, that specific playfulness that I see around object, energies, constellation of relationships, etc. It is very broad and I’m nurturing that sparkle with being the childlike always – even if I don’t paint.
+Some young couples sharing an emotion or even an ice-cream seen through the window.
+The reality is actually the biggest canvas in the field of consciousness.
+Those are my biggest inspirations – the spontaneity of the reality, that specific playfulness that I see around an object, energies, a constellation of relationships, etc. It is very broad and I’m nurturing that sparkle with being the childlike always – even if I don’t paint.

 6. What role does art play in your life?
 How does it change the way you view the world?

-Delicateness of life process is true tenderness of being an artist.
-It is not true to say that I’m an artist, I’m more traveller in the field of art.
-Field of art is the world itself for me.
+Delicateness of life process is the true tenderness of being an artist.
+It is not true to say that I’m an artist, I’m more of a traveller in the field of art.
+The field of art is the world itself for me.
 Art itself is the view.

 7. Where did you study?

-Formally at The College of textile – design, technology and management, short time at Politecnico di Milano in Italy.
+Formally at The College of textile – design, technology, and management, a short time at Politecnico di Milano in Italy.
 But I learned the most collaborating with great colleagues in the field.